MATCHING GRANT INITIATIVE

 An important aspect of the initiative is the opportunity for community foundations to market their community grant programs to donors.
-It is not the intent of the initiative that contributions be received or limited to current donors or friends of the foundations.
-For that reason, donations will be matched up to a limit of $5,000 per donor.
+It is not the intent of the initiative that contributions be received or limited to current donors or friends of the foundations, however there is no limit on the amount a single donor can contribute and still qualify for the match.

 Each participating community foundation will receive a $1,500 grant to be used to promote the matching program to donors and the community.

 Participating community foundations, together with the host foundations, will be responsible for communicating the opportunity to donors, collecting contributions and reporting back to the Dane G. Hansen Foundation.

 A final report will be due by the last day of the month following the community foundation’s matching month.
 Once the report is received, the matching grant will be processed.

 For counties that may have more than one community foundation, the Dane G. Hansen Foundation will work with the foundation where it has an established relationship for the pass-through community grant funds.
 Only one community foundation per county will be eligible to participate.

 For the purpose of this initiative, endowment is defined as a permanent fund designed to generate annual income.
 In this case there will be two separate funds, one for community grants.
 Foundations can choose to define endowment as annual income or as a targeted percentage for the annual distribution (such as 5% of the annual fund balance).